-- 9. Upgrade the operating system to Solaris 7 or 8.
+- 8. Upgrade the operating system to Solaris 7 or 8.
 Refer to the Solaris installation documentation for instructions on how to upgrade Solaris.
-After installing Solaris, install the required patches shown in "Solaris Patches for VxVM" on page 16. - 10.
-Reboot to single-user mode:

-11. Load and mount the CD-ROM by starting the volmgt daemon.
-After starting the daemon, the path is /cdrom/CD_name.
+After installing Solaris, install the required patches shown in "Solaris Patches for VxVM" on page 18. - 9.
+Reboot to single-user mode: - # reboot -- -s - 10.
+Load and mount the CD-ROM by starting the volmgt daemon.
+After starting the daemon, the path is /cdrom/CD\name. - # /etc/init.d/volmgt start - 11.
+Complete the upgrade by entering: - # /cdrom/volume\manager/scripts/upgrade\finish - 12.
+Reboot to multi-user mode using a command such as the /etc/shutdown command.

-'''

-/etc/init.d/volmgt start

-'''

-12. Complete the upgrade by entering: